traciyiu/eng1003_w1_gp8/README.md

 # Background of Path Planning to Aviation Engineering
 ![1](https://github.com/LiTaiZong/pictures/blob/main/pro10.png)

-The Real-time flight tracking technology provides global flight tracking, prediction technology, analysis and decision-making tools through cooperation with air traffic control systems in different countries/regions.
-It also including cooperation with different companies, such as airlines, banks and technology companies.
-It will display professional information such as the aircraft's airline, model, current altitude, flight speed, and location to different aircraft operators and service providers and passengers.
+The Real-time flight tracking technology provides global flight tracking, prediction technology, analysis, and decision-making tools through cooperation with air traffic control systems in different countries/regions.
+It also includes cooperation with different companies, such as airlines, banks, and technology companies.
+It will display professional information such as the aircraft's airline, model, current altitude, flight speed, and location to different aircraft operators and service providers, and passengers.

 [![Join the chat at https://gitter.im/guodongxiaren/README](https://img.shields.io/badge/Back-readme1.0.0-red.svg)](https://github.com/traciyiu/eng1003_w1_gp8/blob/main/README.md)